The end of winter often brings good news – warmer weather, longer days, and in the past few years, new Samsung Galaxy handsets.

 - Samsung Galaxy X: an innovative device with a foldable screen

-Here’s what Samsung have revealed about their upmarket phone, the Samsung Galaxy S10 Plus.
+Here’s what Samsung have revealed about the cheapest of their new phones, the Samsung Galaxy S10e.

 Release and cost